 These small stories—personal, almost irrelevant—are in a sense what Cups of nun chai is made of.
 They are a means of understanding.
 This everyday has meaning.
 They are the very things that enable us to move past the headlines and start to understand the shape that life takes under occupation in Kashmir and the pieces of life that persist defiantly beyond that occupation.

-Rupin probes.
-In a gentle way, she has a tendency to move deeply into the essence of things.
-She does not shy away from complication and this made our conversation long and spirited.
+Rupin gently probes.
+She has a tendency to move into the essence of things with a sensitivity that is rare in most people.
+She does not shy away from complication; in fact she thrives on it.
+This made our conversation long and spirited.
 The nun chai tasted good, and for someone not familiar with its flavour it was telling when she asked for a second cup.
-Rupin made observations and posed questions about Cups of nun chai that got me talking about what I had previously felt, though never directly articulated.
-We spoke until the room became dark and the disappearing sun had turned afternoon into night.
+We spoke about Kashmir until the room became dark and the disappearing sun had turned the afternoon into night.